-In recent years being able to prove who you are has become more important.
+In recent years, proving who you are has become more critical.
 Companies and online services need verification and use different methods for you to do so.
-We started with increasingly complex passwords, but more and more are looking at 2-factor-authentication, or even multi-factor-authentication.
-But what method is actually preferred, both from a security and user-experience perspective?
+We started with increasingly complex passwords, but more and more are looking at 2-factor-authentication or even multi-factor authentication.
+But what way is preferred, both from a security and user-experience perspective?

-Having passwords that are so complex that you can’t even remember them yourself has lately proven to be a rather poor method of securing your online accounts.
-Bill Burr, the former manager at National Institute of Standards and Technology (NIST), created the password-guide that is used today to find a secure password.
-The problem is that the guide was produced in 2003, and Burr now says that he didn’t really understand how passwords worked during the time.
-The guide that is being used today actually doesn’t ensure safe passwords.
-A better method of creating safe passwords is to put together three or four unrelated words, resulting in a longer password without being unreasonably difficult to remember.
+Having complex passwords that you can’t even remember yourself has lately proven to be a relatively poor method of securing your online accounts.
+Bill Burr, the former manager at the National Institute of Standards and Technology (NIST), created the password guide used today to find a secure password.
+The problem is that the guide was produced in 2003, and Burr now says that he didn’t understand how passwords worked during the time.
+The principle that is being used today doesn’t ensure safe passwords.
+A better method of creating secure passwords is to put together three or four unrelated words, resulting in a longer password without being unreasonably challenging to remember.

-But having just a password to verify your identity has proven to be insufficient, just look at the Heartbleed bug a few years ago where thousands of passwords were leaked.
-Through the years there have been several reports where passwords have been compromised by hacks or simple errors.
-So, in order to stay safe, there should be some other method of proving you are really you.
+But having just a password to verify your identity has proven insufficient; look at the Heartbleed bug a few years ago, where thousands of passwords were leaked.
+In addition, through the years, there have been several reports where hacks or simple errors have compromised passwords.
+So, to stay safe, there should be another method to prove you are you.

-The answer has come in the form of 2-factor authentication, where you use your password to login to an online account, and then get prompted on a different device (often your mobile phone) to authenticate that you are attempting to log in to that account.
-This ensures that you are really you, or at least in theory.
-Many started using text messaging to send a passcode that you entered to verify the login.
-But lately there have been numerous reports of such text-messages being redirected to a different phone, and thus the authentication process is yet again insecure.
+The answer has come in the form of 2-factor authentication, where you use your password to log in to an online account and then get prompted on a different device (often your mobile phone) to authenticate that you are attempting to log in to that account.
+This ensures that you are you, or at least in theory.
+In addition, many started using text messaging to send a passcode you entered to verify the login.
+But lately, there have been numerous reports of such text messages being redirected to a different phone, and thus the authentication process is yet again insecure.

-Many companies, such as Google, have therefore created their own app that ensures that the verification code is only sent to that specific phone.
-In countries such as Sweden, the banks have joined forces and created a Bank-ID that is linked to the citizen’s personal identification number.
+Many companies, such as Google, have created an app that ensures the verification code is only sent to that specific phone.
+In countries like Sweden, the banks have joined forces and created a Bank-ID linked to the citizen’s identification number.
 The problem with these is that they do not work globally or universally across platforms.
-In Google’s case, the service provider must then use Googles authentication, and thus their login-system, something that might be undesirable for many service providers.
-In the case of the Swedish Bank-ID, you must have a Swedish personal number and also have a Swedish bank account.
+In Google’s case, the service provider must then use Google’s authentication and, thus, their login system, which might be undesirable for many service providers.
+In the case of the Swedish Bank ID, you must have a Swedish personal number and a Swedish bank account.

-In other cases, the verification process often requires several steps, which then becomes a hassle for the user.
+In other cases, the verification process often requires several steps, which becomes a hassle for the user.
 This reduces the willingness to use the verification system.
-Since people tend to use the path of least resistance, the user experience must be at the centre of the system.
-If the process of logging in to your account isn’t easy, then you will probably use a less secure method instead.
+Since people tend to use the path of least resistance, the user experience must be at the system’s center.
+If logging in to your account isn’t easy, you will probably use a less secure method instead.

-Developing a universal and global multi-authentication system that is secure and easy to use is, therefore, something that is desired and urgent.
-Luckily, we are now seeing several such systems being developed, and the one that is currently leading the charge towards secure and easy online verification is Covr Security.
-They are a Swedish company that has used the experiences from the Swedish Bank-ID to create a system that is non-affiliated to a vendor with their own agenda and works around the globe.
-The system is easy to use, easy to implement and ensures the highest level of security.
-Simply put, it offers all that you could ask for in a multi-factor authentication system.
+Developing a universal and global multi-authentication system that is secure and easy to use is, therefore, desired and urgent.
+Luckily, we are now seeing several such systems being developed, and the one currently leading the charge toward secure and easy online verification is Covr Security.
+They are a Swedish company that has used the experiences from the Swedish Bank-ID to create a system that is non-affiliated to a vendor with its agenda and works around the globe.
+The system is easy to use and implement and ensures the highest level of security.
+Simply put, it offers all that you could ask for in a multi-factor authentication system